zyteo/BaoBae/readme.md

 - 12 Nov: Decided to try out React Native for final project.
 Did some research, watched videos to get a look of React Native.
 Installed expo client and initialised first React Native project.
 - 13 Nov: Started planning for app.
+Also went to read drawio docs for mobile app wireframe.
+Created wireframes.

 ```